arendjr/selectivity/README.md

     $ gulp --api=react --modules=inputs/multiple,dropdown

 This will create a custom build that uses the React API and which has support for selecting multiple values with a dropdown.
-The build will be saved in `dist/selectivity-custom.js`.
+The build will be saved in `build/selectivity-custom.js`.
 There will be no plugins available, you will have to provide your own templates with their localizable content, and you cannot use this build for creating a single-select input.

-Note that because Selectivity uses Browserify internally, the build will contain various `require()` calls, which may sometimes interfere with build systems that scan for those calls.
-If this gives problems for you, you can pass the `--derequire` parameter to rename those calls.
-Of course, if you're using Browserify in your own project you may even decide to skip the whole build process and just copy the relevant modules from the `src/` directory straight into your project.

 To display any other options available for custom builds, run `gulp usage`.